Find answers and general information quickly about the sources report in HubSpot.General FAQs

-- How often does sources update?
+- How often does the sources report update?

 - Why was there a sudden spike in direct traffic in my sources report?